 So, in a way, the risk of type 2 diabetes with family history is like playing a game of cards—except your deck might be stacked against you from the start.

 While genetics play a critical role, lifestyle is another powerful factor that often runs in families.
-It is not just your grandmother’s casserole recipe that gets handed down—habits around food, physical activity, and stress management are often passed on, too.
+It is not just your grandmother’s casserole recipe that gets handed down—habits around food (such as low carb diets), physical activity, and stress management are often passed on, too.

 In my own family, weekend dinners were always a carb-heavy affair, loaded with pasta, bread, and sugary desserts.
 It was a way to bond, but over time, those habits took a toll.